-Elizabeth Davis (M.A., NYU; Ph.D., Alabama) is the Coordinator of the interdisciplinary and cross-curricular Writing Certificate Program and teaches rhetoric and composition courses in the Department of English at the University of Georgia.
-She also coordinates the UGA Writing Fellows program and works to support writing instruction and assessment for students and faculty at UGA.
-She has written for the Digital Rhetoric Collaborative, International Journal of ePortfolio, and Journal of Language and Literacy Education, and has a multimodal webtext, Infrastructure and Pedagogy: An Ecological Portfolio, (with Ron Balthazor) in the August 2015 issue of Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
-She and her colleagues from the First-year Composition program at UGA were members of Cohort VI of the Inter/National Coalition for Electronic Portfolio Research, conducting research on the assessment and material practices of ePortfolios.
-They will be contributing a chapter to a forthcoming collection, ePortfolios@edu (Eds.
-Dellinger and Hart), on the results of that work.
+Dr. Davis has published articles and book reviews in the Digital Rhetoric Collaborative, Kairos: A Journal of Rhetoric, Technology, and Pedagogy, and the Journal of Interactive Technology and Pedagogy, International Journal of ePortfolio, and Journal of Language and Literacy Education.
+With her colleagues, the late Dr. Christy Desmet and Dr. Deb Miller from the First-year Composition program at UGA, she participated in Cohort VI of the Inter/National Coalition for Electronic Portfolio Research, conducting research on the assessment and material practices of ePortfolios.
+She has a co-authored chapter in a forthcoming collection, ePortfolios@edu (Eds.
+Dellinger and Hart), on the legacy of ePortfolios in writing instruction at UGA.
 She is the co-author, with Nedra Reynolds, of the Third Editions of Portfolio Keeping: A Guide for Students and Portfolio Teaching: A Guide for Instructors (Bedford/St. Martins, 2014).

 In 2019, Dr. Davis received the UGA Service-Learning Excellence in Teaching Award for her community engaged writing courses and her longtime collaboration with the Archway Partnership, a Public Service and Outreach unit of UGA.